Ongoing and Past Research Projects

 “Famous, Relatable, Cravings: Chrissy Teigen’s Culinary Self-Presentations”

 What does it mean to translate the celebrity self across media?
-My Master’s thesis explored the multi-hyphenate, multiracial celebrity Chrissy Teigen’s relations to food, identity, and media through her first two cookbooks Cravings and More Cravings.
+My Master’s thesis explored the multi-hyphenate, multiracial celebrity Chrissy Teigen’s relationships to food, identity, and media through her first two cookbooks Cravings and More Cravings.

 “‘As American as Apple Pie’: The History of American Apple Pie and Its Development into a National Symbol”